lokaeswari/Data-Analyst-Dashboard/README.md

-Spotify Analytics Dashboard | Power BI Project
+Spotify Analytics Dashboard (Power BI Project)

-Project Overview
+Project Summary

-This project presents an interactive Spotify Analytics Dashboard built using Power BI.
+This is an interactive Spotify Analytics Dashboard developed in Power BI.
-The dashboard analyzes Spotify Top Songs data to uncover trends in song popularity, artist performance, album types, and audio features.
+It analyzes Spotify song data to extract insights about popularity, artists, album types, and monthly trends.

-The goal is to transform raw music data into meaningful business insights through data visualization and storytelling.

-Business Objective
+ Business Questions Answered

-This dashboard answers key analytical questions:

-- Which artists dominate streaming charts?
+- Which artists have the most top songs?
-- What audio features influence song popularity?
+- What features make a song popular?
+- How does popularity vary by month?
-- Do explicit songs perform better?
+- How do explicit songs compare to non-explicit?
-- Which album types are more popular?
+- Which album types perform best?
-- How do monthly trends affect streaming performance?

-Dataset Information

-- Dataset: Spotify Top Songs
-- Format: CSV
-- Key Fields:
-  - Track Name
-  - Artist Name
-  - Album Type
-  - Popularity Score
-  - Danceability
-  - Energy
-  - Explicit (Yes/No)
-  - Release Year
-  - Duration
-  - Tempo

-Tools & Technologies Used
+Tools Used
 - Power BI
-- Power Query (Data Cleaning & Transformation)
+- Power Query
-- DAX (Calculated Measures & KPIs)
+- DAX (for calculated measures)
-- Data Modeling
+- CSV Dataset
-- Interactive Filters & Slicers

-Data Cleaning & Preparation

-- Removed duplicate records
-- Handled missing values
-- Standardized column names
+What You Did
+- Imported and cleaned dataset
-- Created calculated measures
+- Created calculated measures and KPIs
-- Built KPIs for:
+- Built interactive visuals
-  - Distinct Songs
-  - Total Artists
-  - Average Popularity
-  - Monthly Trends

-Dashboard Features

-Home Page
-- Navigation buttons (Home, Overview, Artists, Songs)
-- Spotify-themed UI design

-Overview Page
-- KPI Cards
-- Popularity by Month
-- Album Type Distribution
-- Explicit vs Non-Explicit Comparison
-- Distinct Songs by Month

-Artists Analysis
-- Songs by Artist
+- Designed multiple dashboard pages
+- Used filters to explore trends

+Dataset
+The project uses a dataset of Spotify Top Songs including:
-- Artist Ranking
+- Track name
-- Average Popularity per Artist
+- Artist
-- Hit Position Analysis

-Songs Analysis
-- Top Songs by Popularity
+- Popularity
-- Audio Feature Comparison
+- Audio features (danceability, energy, tempo, etc.)
-- Song-Level Insights
-- Popularity Distribution

-Key Insights

-- High danceability and energy strongly correlate with popularity.
-- Certain artists consistently dominate chart rankings.
-- Single albums show slightly higher average popularity.
-- Explicit tracks demonstrate strong engagement.
-- Monthly trends reveal listener preference patterns.

 Dashboard Preview